 2010 Heinz Schilling, Professor of History, Humboldt University, Berlin, and winner of the 2002

 "Religion and Violence: What We Can Learn From European Confessional Fundamentalism of the Sixteenth and

-2009 Londa Schiebinger, John L. Hinds Professor of History of Science, Stanford University
+2009 Londa Schiebinger, John L. Hinds Professor of History and Science, Stanford University

-"The Gender Politics of Plants in the Eighteenth-Century Atlantic World"
+"The Gender Politics of Plans in the Eighteenth-Century Atlantic World"

 2008 David Cressy, Humanities Distinguished Professor, Ohio State University

 "What Not to Say: Dangerous Speech in Early Modern England"